 This impairment loss is recognised in operating income.
 An impairment loss recognised for goodwill is not recovered in a subsequent period.
+An impairment test is performed annually.

-As at 31 December 2020, the impairment test was performed on the basis of the following assumptions: WACC of 5.92%, perpetual growth rate of 1.10%.
+As at 31 December 2021, the impairment test was performed on the basis of the following assumptions: WACC of 4.38%, perpetual growth rate of 1.30%.